arcolon14/arc-congen2024-radseq/README.md

 [manual](https://catchenlab.life.illinois.edu/stacks/manual/#specbc) for additional
 information about the barcodes specification.

-**NOTE:** For the sake of time, this file only contains barcodes for 40 out of the total 130 *Manacus* samples sequenced in the library.
+**NOTE:** Due to limited time, this file only contains barcodes for 40 out of the total 130 manakin samples sequenced in the library.

 #### The popmap files

 The `info` directory also contains two population map (i.e., "popmap") files.
 Each popmap is a tab-delimited file describing the group assignment of each sequenced individual.

-The first popmap file (`popmap.tsv`), contains the information for 40 *Manacus* individuals.
+The first popmap file (`popmap.tsv`), contains the information for 40 manakins.
 Each is assigned to a specific sampling site along a transect in Panama, as described by [Long et al. 2024](https://doi.org/10.1093/evolut/qpae076).
 In total, we have 40 samples across 8 total populations, each representing a different sampling site.